Time and space, frequency and wavevector: or, what I talk about when I talk about propagation: Appendix: Nonlinear optics and negative frequencies

 but note that it is also possible to derive a temporally propagated version, for the case of a unidirectional field evolving forward in space only, as the tNLSE\footnote{Author's derivation, unpublished} ~

 Note that in the ``directed'' spatial zNLSE eqn. \eqref{eqn-zNLS} all sources of dispersion -- whether due to time-dependent material response or the geometric properties of a confining waveguide -- are treated as if they were \emph{solely} due to a time-dependent response (by means of the power series in time derivatives).
-In contrast, in the ``traditional'' temporal zNLSE eqn. \eqref{eqn-tNLS}, all sources of dispersion in the tNLSE are treated as if they were \emph{solely} due to the local geometric properties of that material (by means of the power series in spatial derivatives).
-However, given that most dispersions are rather weak in applications NLSE propagation, either picture can plausibly be assumed to be able to treat dispersion accurately enough for such purposes.
+In contrast, in the ``traditional'' temporal zNLSE eqn. \eqref{eqn-tNLS}, all sources of dispersion in the tNLSE are treated as if they were \emph{solely} due to the local geometric properties of that material i.e. by spatial dispersion \cite{Kinsler-2019arxiv-spatype}; typically this is expressed as a power series in either spatial derivatives or wavevector.
+However, given that most dispersions are rather weak in applications NLSE propagation, either picture can plausibly be assumed to be able to treat dispersion accurately enough for such purposes (although see \cite{Kinsler-2018jo-d2owe}).

 In both these cases we can see that it would be useful to Fourier transform the field to get temporal and spatial spectra $\tilde{E}^+(\omega)$ and $\bar{D}_+(k)$ respectively, because then the dispersion model can be directly applied as a simple polynomial phase shift, i.e. either of ~